deepakrjain/taskly/README.md

 ## 🤖 AI Usage Report

 ### Overview
-This project was developed with AI assistance to accelerate development and improve code quality.
+This project was developed with AI assistance (Claude Haiku 4.5 | GitHub Copilot) to accelerate development and improve code quality.
 Below is a summary of AI usage, helpful prompts, and instances of AI-generated code that required fixes.

 ### Helpful Prompts